 #6 Use Filter Holder to Collect More Coffee

-After the brew is over, you’ll want to collect your coffee, but you also don’t want to lose the coffee still trapped in the grounds.
-The Penguin ships with a Filter Holder which is used to prop up the filter so water still trapped inside the coffee grounds can be drained and collected.
+After the brew, you’ll want to collect your coffee, but you don’t want to lose the coffee still trapped in the grounds.
+The Penguin ships with a Filter Holder, which props up the filter so water still trapped inside the coffee grounds can be drained and collected.
 This is a clever way to capture the most concentrated coffee.

 Use the Filter Holder to collect concentrated cold brew from the filter.